SouthernMethodistUniversity/data/sections/types.md

 * We begin without data.
 Then it is *observed*, or *made*, or *imagined*, or *generated.* After that, it goes through further transformations.

 ## Raw Data
 * Raw data is yet to be processed, meaning it has yet to be manipulated by a human or computer.
 Received or collected data could be in any number of formats, locations, etc..
-It could be in any of the forms listed below.
+It could be in any of the forms listed [further down](https://github.com/SouthernMethodistUniversity/data/blob/master/sections/types.md#forms-of-data).

 * But "raw data" is a relative term, inasmuch as when one person finishes processing data and presents it as a finished product, another person may take that product and work on it further, and for them that data is "raw data".